iamSlightlyWind/majors_choice/README.md

 ## Proof of concept

 While the backend of things seems simple enough, having the server runs on the open web is an order of magnitude more knowledge than what I currently have right now.
-What I have in mind is to have github runner run the server, preferably having it run a docker image that I created, so it doesn't have to start over whenever I boot it up. or even better, have it run on github codespace, if I understand correctly, is the same as github runner, but I will have GUI access to a port forwarding terminal.
+What I have in mind is to have GitHub runner run the server, preferably having it run a docker image that I created, so it doesn't have to start over whenever I boot it up. or even better, have it run on GitHub codespace, if I understand correctly, is the same as GitHub Runner, but I will have GUI access to a port forwarding terminal.
 This will have to be successfully tested working before starting the project.

+* Proof of concept of running a Tomcat server on Github remote Runner will be tried on the [tomcat branch](https://github.com/iamSlightlyWind/majors_choice/tree/poc_tomcat).